Lenovo IdeaPad Slim 3 Gen 8 15.6" (Core i7-13620H / 16GB RAM / 256GB)

 • Both products have a 60Hz refresh rate.

-• Both products have anti-reflection coating on their displays.
+• Both products feature an anti-reflection coating on the display.

 • Both products support multithreading.

-• Both products have a maximum memory amount of 16GB.
+• Both products have a maximum memory capacity of 16GB.

 • Both products use DDR5 memory.